pragsmike/PromptCritical/USAGE.md

 PromptCritical treats prompt engineering as a scientific, evolutionary process.
 The goal is to move beyond manually tweaking prompts and instead use a data-driven loop:

-1.  **Bootstrap**: Create an initial population of prompts from seed files.
+1.  **Bootstrap**: Ingest the initial, hand-written prompts into the database.
-2.  **Vary**: Produce new population members by applying meta-prompts (mutation, crossover) to existing ones.
+2.  **Vary**: Produce a new generation of prompts by applying meta-prompts (mutation, crossover) to the previous generation.
 3.  **Evaluate**: Run the prompts against a corpus of inputs using the **Failter** tool to generate performance scores.
 4.  **Select**: Use the scores to select the fittest prompts to survive to the next generation.